Evgenij-Pavlenko/angular-blog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+## Can see

+it all works with firebase can be seen on the website https://angular-blog-c3993.firebaseapp.com/

+admin page:

+login: test@test.com

+password: 123456

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.